courses-at-nju-by-hfwei/discrete-math-book/README.md

-# compilers-book
+# discrete-math-book

-A Book on Compilers
+A Book on Discrete Mathematics